 The GDPR (general Data Protection Regulation) builds on and extends current data protection law and introduces some new elements.
-With “privacy by design“ a cornerstone of GDPR, the legislation will require cultural as well as process change for all organisations.
-The law comes into force on 25th May 2018 so it’s vital that organisations should currently be working towards compliance of the new aspects of the legislation.
+With “privacy by design“ a cornerstone of GDPR, the legislation requires cultural as well as process change for all organisations.
+The law came into force on 25th May 2018 so it’s vital that organisations are compliant with the new aspects of the legislation.

 In order to achieve compliance, Roots HR recommend practical steps including: